•

 High liquidity

-Relatively stable returns compared to equity funds
+Relatively stable return profile compared to equity funds

 Suitable for short-term parking of money